tripatjeetsingh/terraform-beginner-bootcamp-2023/journal/week1.md

 ## Dealing with configuration drift

-## What happens if you lose your state file?
+## What happens if you lose your state file

 If you lose your state file, you most likely have to tear down all your cloud infrastructure manually.